 Tradeweb - Best OTC Trading Platform for Institutional Investors

-Managing Director, Head of International Equity Platforms, Tradeweb
+Managing Director, Head of Equities (Europe), Tradeweb

 Tradeweb enjoyed record-breaking activity across products in 2018, and exchange-traded funds were no exception.
 Notional volume executed in European ETFs reached EUR251.5 billion, an increase of 52 per cent over 2017, while activity in US ETFs grew by 94 per cent up to USD106.9 billion.

 Meanwhile, the number of institutions trading ETFs rose by 17 per cent in Europe and 29 per cent in the US.
 “We had another great year,” says Adriano Pace (pictured), head of equities, Europe at the firm.

 “Whereas in previous years we concentrated on developing several new technology features and preparing for MiFID II, we feel that our platform is now more mature and deeply ingrained in the European ETF ecosystem.”

 Pace explains that more recently the development focus had shifted onto optimising trade counterparty selection and enhancing execution workflow efficiencies.
 One major trend last year was the increased adoption of AiEX, Tradeweb’s Automated Intelligent Execution tool, which allows buy-side clients to send in their trade requests in a completely automated process.

 Clients leverage their existing FIX connectivity with Tradeweb to manage trading workflows through their OMS, using a set of more than 50 parameters.
 At the start of 2018, approximately 29 per cent of European ETF transactions were completed via AiEX, a figure which had climbed to over 40 per cent by December and still continues to rise.

 The tool enables trading desks to increase their speed to market and to reduce both cost and operational risks, while also allowing them to concentrate on larger and more complex trades.